niklas-palm/minimalagent/docs/index.md

 2. **Transparency** - Clear visibility into the agent's reasoning process
 3. **Extensibility** - Easy to add custom tools and capabilities
 4. **Performance** - Lightweight implementation with minimal dependencies

+## Production Considerations

+MinimalAgent is essentially a wrapper over the Bedrock Covnerse API (with optional session management using DDB), making it a simple framework for quickly bootstrapping AWS-native agents.
+It currently lacks integration with observability tools like Langfuse, so for large-scale production deployments I encourage you to use another framework.

+For large-scale production deployments that require enterprise-grade observability, reliability, and scaling capabilities, Amazon Bedrock Agents might be a more suitable alternative.

 ## License